-If you must be admitted to an out-of-network facility, your treating or attending physician will monitor your condition.
-When they determine you can be safely transferred to an in-network facility, we will stop paying for care at the out-of-network facility.
+If you must be admitted to an out-of-network facility, your attending physician will monitor your condition.
+When they determine you can be safely transferred to an in-network facility, we will stop paying in-network benefits for care at the out-of-network facility.

+The in-network benefit level is not available for out-of-network care that is not emergency medical care.
 These are some examples of services that are not for treatment of emergency medical conditions: